ranliu98/ranliu98.github.io/_pages/about.md

   - /about.html
 ---

-I am a second-year PhD student at [the Center for Machine Learning at Georgia Tech](https://ml.gatech.edu/) with [Electrical and Computer Engineering (ECE)](https://www.ece.gatech.edu/) as my home department.
+I am a second-year PhD student in Machine Learning at [Georgia Tech](https://ml.gatech.edu/) with Electrical and Computer Engineering [(ECE)](https://www.ece.gatech.edu/) as my home department.
 I conduct my research in the Neural Data Science Lab advised by [Prof. Eva Dyer](https://dyerlab.gatech.edu/).

-My research interest is in representation learning and generative learning, with a focus on utilizing machine perception to aid in the understanding of neuroimaging datasets.
+My research interests lie at the intersection of Machine (Deep) Learning, Computational Neuroscience, and Computer Vision.
+Specifically, I am interested in representation learning and generative learning, with a focus on utilizing machine perception to aid in the understanding of neuroimaging datasets.

 Updates
 ======